 The search committee charge can be viewed in the Formation of the Ad Hoc Presidential Search Committee document approved at the October 24, 2016 Board of Trustees meeting.

-The Oakland University Board of Trustees is currently in the process of selecting a presidential search firm.
-Please continue to check this page for updates on making nominations and submitting applications.
+The Oakland University Board of Trustees has selected the search firm Academic Search Inc. Please continue to check this page for updates on making nominations and submitting applications.